ambraun/RoaringForkFinalProject/README.md

 Amanda Braun MEM/MBA, Principal Investigator, Duke University, amanda.m.braun@duke.edu,

 ## Keywords
 **Specific Conductance** - measure a water sample's ability to conduct electricity.
 A water's conductivity depends on the total number of ions in it, so it is a proxy for how many salts are in the water sample, and generally saltier water has a higher specific conductance.
 Specificic conductance reflects the total amount of ions in te water sample.
-The unit of specific conductance in freshwater is microsiemens per centimeter at 25 degrees Celsius (77 degrees Faranheit)
+The unit of specific conductance in freshwater is microsiemens per centimeter at 25 degrees Celsius.

 More information on Specific Conductance published by USGS can be found at:  https://pubs.usgs.gov/tm/09/a6.3/tm9-a6_3.pdf